-Photographers tend to take a lot of camera films with them when they go on a trip, and it’s understandable that they will be concerned about the effect that security and X-ray machines may have on them.
+Photographers tend to take a lot of camera films with them when they go on a trip, and it’s understandable that they will be concerned about the effect that security and X-ray machine may have on them.

 So, should you take your disposable camera film through airport security, or should you pack it in your checked luggage?

 Airport security scanners impose very little radiation on camera film, so it should not be damaged.
-However, checked bags go through a heavier X-ray scanner that can be harmful to the film.
+However, checked bags go through a heavier X-ray machine that can be harmful to the film.
 Kodak recommends that you put your disposable camera film in your carry-on bag rather than in checked bags.

 If you intend to take your disposable camera on your trip along with films, you should learn what can be harmful to them, so you don’t end up without the option to take any photos!